ericfransen/notes/README.md

    **Create an Atomic Note**: `note "My atomic note" +idea`

-    -   Tip: use `\n` or other markdown in your atomic note for nicely formatted notes to process later.
+    -   Tip: use `\n` or other markdown in your atomic note for nicely formatted notes for later processing.

    **Create a Daily Note**: `note -daily` (can also be combined with `-v`)